Air Quality

 What is fine particulate matter (PM2.5)?

 Research suggests that there is no safe level of PM2.5.
-Exposures to PM2.5 can negatively impact the heart and lungs and can lead to health issues such as asthma symptoms, chronic bronchitis, and heart attacks.
-Exposure to PM2.5 is also linked to increased emergency room visits and hospitalization for respiratory and cardiovascular problems, as well as an increased risk of premature death.
+Exposure to PM2.5 can negatively impact the heart and lungs and can lead to health issues such as asthma symptoms, chronic bronchitis, and heart attacks.
+Exposure to PM2.5 is also linked to more frequent emergency room visits and hospitalization for respiratory and cardiovascular problems, as well as an increased risk of premature death.

 Resources: